 As a whole, asthma attacks can vary in severity and in nature from one person to another.
 Common triggers include tobacco smoke, dust mites, pollen, air pollution, mold, a man’s best friend, perfumes, harsh cleaners/disinfectants and even acid reflux.2 It is important for patients who suffer from asthma to identify and avoid triggers.
 For example, encouraging tobacco cessation in households with smokers or using an air cleaner with a HEPA filter for people who may be allergic to their furry friends.2

 Lastly, if there is one thing we know from the hygiene hypothesis, it’s that people love to clean their homes.
 It is especially true now perhaps more than ever before and we may very well see an even steeper rate of asthma cases moving forward, even if just from COVID sequelae alone.
-Here is a CDC guide to properly cleaning and disinfecting homes that patients (especially those sensitive to harsh detergents or cleaners) may find useful; it’s even COVID approved.
+Here is a CDC guide for properly cleaning and disinfecting homes that patients (especially those sensitive to harsh detergents or cleaners) may find useful; it’s even COVID approved.

-- Asthma Fact Sheet.
-(2019, May 22).
-Retrieved from https://www.fda.gov/consumers/minority-health-and-health-equity/asthma-fact-sheet
+- U.S. Food and Drug Administration.
+Asthma Fact Sheet.
+Accessed May 2, 2021.
+Retrieved from https://www.fda.gov/consumers/minority-health-and-health-equity/asthma-fact-sheet.

-- Asthma: The Hygiene Hypothesis.
-(2018, March 23).
-Retrieved from https://www.fda.gov/vaccines-blood-biologics/consumers-biologics/asthma-hygiene-hypothesis
+- U.S. Food and Drug Administration.
+Asthma: The Hygiene Hypothesis.
+Accessed May 2, 2021.
+Retrieved from https://www.fda.gov/vaccines-blood-biologics/consumers-biologics/asthma-hygiene-hypothesis.